SchenLikun/PINN-for-Microgrid-and-Power-Distribution-Systems/README.md

 ## About RTDS microgrid model
 The established model is saved in `./RTDS-MODEL/SimpleMicrogrid`，the directory contains the following files.
-1. `Microgrid1.dfx` : our established model, contains really perfect control and satisfying amount of detailed controls and detection points XD.
+1. `Microgrid1.dfx` : our established model, contains really perfect control and satisfying amount of detailed controls and measurement points XD.
+(I'm really super satisfied with the microgrid model I've built, even though my supervisor thinks it's quite ordinary.
+Still, I believe I've done a great job.)
 2. `Microgrid1.sib` : runtime file, using this for RTDS simulation while running.
 3. `Microgrid1.pdf` : official microgrid introduction document, differs from our model, but still has some reference value.